cicdday/micro/README.md

-# readme for the micro project
+# Howto to use multiple GitHub Accounts